thomasvrussell/sfft/README.rst

 Finally, you need further to install additional astronomical softwares for sfft.

-- `SExtractor <https://github.com/astromatic/sextractor>`_: Our subtraction needs to call SExtractor which enables sfft to determine a proper pixel mask over the input image-pair for a more reasonable parameter-solving.
-Note that we have wrapped SExtractor into a Python module (sfft.utils.pyAstroMatic.PYSEx).
-You can also use this module to trigger SExtractor in a Pythonic way rather than from command line.
+- `SExtractor <https://github.com/astromatic/sextractor>`_: SExtractor is required for sfft subtraction, as it enables sfft to determine a proper pixel mask over the input image-pair before the image subtraction (this is critical for a more reasonable parameter-solving).
+Note that we have wrapped SExtractor into a Python module (sfft.utils.pyAstroMatic.PYSEx), so you also get an alternative way to trigger SExtractor.
 - `SWarp <https://github.com/astromatic/swarp>`_ (optional): This is not required for sfft subtraction itself.
 However, it is normally necessary to align the input image-pair before image subtraction.
 We have additionally wrapped SWarp into a Python module (sfft.utils.pyAstroMatic.PYSWarp) so that you can align images in a Pythonic way.

 Quick Tests